ryssbowh/craft-themes/DEVELOPERS.md

 Create a new plugin, it's main class must extend `Ryssbowh\CraftThemes\models\ThemePlugin`.

-You could for example create a `themes` folder at the root, and add it as a composer repository by modifying the root `composer.json` :
+You could for example create a `themes` folder at the root, and add it as a composer repository by addong to the root `composer.json` :

 ```
 "repositories": [